-MTH120College Mathematics3PSY105Introduction to Psychology3For allowable subscriptions of arts and sciences courses, see the Arts & Sciences Department page.Self-Integration3 Semester Credit Hurs
+For allowable substitutions of arts and sciences courses, see the Arts & Sciences Department page.

-CAA100 Essentials for Success
+CAA100 Essentials for Success 3

 Arts and Sciences Curriculum

 Arts and Sciences Curriculum

 Arts and sciences coursework provides the foundational skills necessary for success in all fields; ECPI University places significant emphasis upon the Arts and Sciences core in each program offered.
 The Arts and Sciences component of the curricula at ECPI University has been designed with the intention of fulfilling the University's mission to "promote the enhancement of each student's professional and personal life through education."
 In order to prepare students for successful careers, the Arts and Sciences courses provide students with opportunities to demonstrate collegiate-level critical thinking and problem-solving skills.
 Additionally, these courses give students a firm foundation for lifelong learning in the sciences and the humanities.
 The faculty designed the Arts and Sciences curriculum so that it provides a rich context to the students' program-related studies.